 Do you still meet in poor weather?
 Yes, we meet in all weather - rain, sun, snow, and cold.
 Inspired by the true nature of forest schools, our primary goal is to spend as much time outside as possible.
 Depending on the day, portions of class may be held inside the library or museum as a respite on inclement weather days.
 Class will always meet - cancellations will only be made in the case of dangerous weather - hurricanes, blizzards, etc. Classes cancelled by Brooklyn Nature Days will be rescheduled.

 What ages are you classes for?
 Our weekday morning classes are mixed age for ages 2-5.
 Our outdoor location, play based philosophy, and child-driven curriculum allow for all the children to be engaged and inspired to explore, create and learn.
 Our small class size and small child to teacher ratio allows us to meet the needs of the individual children.
-We offer summer camp for ages 2-6, school holiday break camps, and after school classes for older children.
-If your child is slightly outside of our age range, but you feel as if the program would be a good fit, please contact us as we are flexible given the individual situation.
+We offer summer camp for Early Childhood ages 2-5 (entering kindergarten,) and Childhood ages 6-8 (entering 1st grade,) school holiday break camps, and after school classes for older children.
+If your child is slightly outside of our age range, but you feel as if the program would be a good fit, please contact us as we are flexible to individual situations.

 What if my child has never been in a drop off class or has trouble separating?
 While our goal is for your child to participate in the class independently with the support of the teachers, parents and caregivers are always welcome to stay if their child needs them.
 Based on the child's needs, we can work out an individual plan and supportive strategies for successful separation.